Biochemistry BS

 Chemistry and Biochemistry Fundamentals

-Program graduates will have demonstrated a mastery of core concepts and principles in the five chemistry sub-disciplines: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
-They will demonstrate an indepth mastery of biochemistry.
+Program graduates will have demonstrated a mastery of core concepts and principles in general, analytical, organic, and physical chemistry, with an in-depth mastery of biochemistry.

 Courses that Contribute: CHEM 105 CHEM 106 CHEM 112 CHEM 113 CHEM 227 CHEM 351M CHEM 352M CHEM 354 CHEM 455 CHEM 468 CHEM 495 CHEM 521 PHSCS 220